Predation: Assessment

 Seven-spot ladybirds select plants of good quality for their aphid prey.

 Having found prey, a predator must decide whether to pursue it or keep searching.
 The decision depends on the costs and benefits involved.
 A bird foraging for insects spends a lot of time searching but capturing and eating them is quick and easy, so the efficient strategy for the bird is to eat every palatable insect it finds.
 By contrast, a predator such as a lion or falcon finds its prey easily but capturing it requires a lot of effort.
 In that case, the predator is more selective.

 One of the factors to consider is size.
 Prey that is too small may not be worth the trouble for the amount of energy it provides.
 Too large, and it may be too difficult to capture.
-For example, a mantid captures prey with its forelegs and they are optimized for grabbing prey of a certain size.
+For example, a mantid captures prey with its forelegs, which are optimized for grabbing prey of a certain size.
 Mantids are reluctant to attack prey that is far from that size.
 There is a positive correlation between the size of a predator and its prey.

 A predator may assess a patch and decide whether to spend time searching for prey in it.
 This may involve some knowledge of the preferences of the prey; for example, ladybirds can choose a patch of vegetation suitable for their aphid prey.